ousc/conditio.js/readme.md

 - `Else(result | fn)`: This function provides a default result if none of the previous conditions returned a result.
 If a function is provided, it will be called and its return value will be used as the final result.

-- `Not(condition)`: This function returns `true` if the condition is false, and `false` if the condition is true.
+- `Not(condition, result | fn)`: This function returns the second parameter if the first parameter is false, otherwise returns undefined.
+Alternatively, the second parameter can also be a function that returns the result.

-- `NotIn(values)`: This function returns `true` if the first parameter is not included in the values array, otherwise returns false.
+- `NotIn(values, fn)`: This function returns the second parameter if the first parameter is not included in the values array, otherwise returns undefined.
+Alternatively, the second parameter can also be a function that returns the result.

-- `NotMatches(regexp)`: This function returns `true` if the first parameter does not match the given regular expression, otherwise returns `false`.
+- `NotMatches(regexp, result | fn)`: This function returns the second parameter if the first parameter does not match the given regular expression, otherwise returns undefined.
+Alternatively, the second parameter can also be a function that returns the result.

-- `NotBetween(min, max)`: This function returns `true` if the first parameter is not between the given min and max, otherwise returns `false`.
+- `NotBetween(min, max, result | fn)`: This function returns the second parameter if the first parameter is not between the given min and max, otherwise returns undefined.
+Alternatively, the second parameter can also be a function that returns the result.

-- `NotBelongTo(type)`: This function returns `true` if the first parameter is not of the given type, otherwise returns `false`.
+- `NotBelongTo(type, result | fn)`: This function returns the second parameter if the first parameter is not of the given type, otherwise returns undefined.
+Alternatively, the second parameter can also be a function that returns the result.

 ### `when` Function